 - Step 1: Recruiting agency identifies need, develops role description and undertakes SES Redeployment Register check.

-- Step 2: Recruiting agency completes relevant sections of the Proposal of Commissioner's Representative form and forwards to firstname.lastname@example.org along with relevant recruitment details including timeline, role description.
+- Step 2: Recruiting agency completes relevant sections of the Proposal of Commissioner's Representative form and forwards to firstname.lastname@example.org along with relevant recruitment details including timeline and role description.

 - Step 3: Digital Profession identifies a senior digital leader to participate as the digital delegate (and APS Commissioner's representative where appropriate).